vivekpenuli/EDA/README.md

-# this will show you how to use pandas profiling in google colab
+# this wil show you how to use pandas profiling in google colab
 and it will also discuss abut EDA with the help of python code